 Our job is a fairly sedentary one.
 We’re certainly not lazy; we’re just confined to a chair for most of the day as we click and type away.
 So for your sanity and for your health, make sure you stand up and walk around at least once an hour.

 In fact, even better, take a short walk around the block at least a couple of times during your work day.
 I have two dogs so I am forced to take frequent walks with them, but I have found it clears my mind, makes me more focused when I sit back down and even helps keep the weight off (short but frequent exercise during the day has shown to help keep weight under control).
 Give it a try and see how refreshing it is.

-Planning Pod was built by two creative professionals (specifically, a copywriter and graphic designer), for a creative professional like you.
+Planning Pod was built by two creative professionals for a creative professional like you.

-Try it free and see how our small business management software has helped other freelancers and graphic designers speed through their busywork and focus on their craft.
+Try it free and see how our venue and event management software has helped other event professionals grow their businesses.